Configure a domain-joined HDInsight cluster by using Azure Active Directory Domain Services

 In this article, you learn how to configure a domain-joined HDInsight cluster by using Azure Active Directory Domain Services (Azure AD DS).

-Enabling Azure AD Domain Services (AAD-DS) is a prerequisite before you can create a domain-joined HDInsight cluster.
-To enable an AAD-DS instance, see How to enable AAD-DS using the Azure portal.
+Enabling Azure AD DS is a prerequisite before you can create a domain-joined HDInsight cluster.
+For more information, see Enable Azure Active Directory Domain Services using the Azure portal.

 - Join machines to the domain and place machine principals within the OU that you specify during cluster creation.